ultralytics/ultralytics/docs/en/integrations/neural-magic.md

 With your YOLOv8 model in ONNX format, you can deploy and run inferences using DeepSparse.
 This can be done easily with their intuitive Python API:

-!!!
-Tip "Deploying and Running Inferences"
+!!! tip "Deploying and Running Inferences"

     === "Python"